pRizz/SVG-Navigator---Chrome-Extension/README.md

 SVG Navigator - Chrome Extension
 ====================

-SVG Navigator is an extension for Google Chrome that may be used to add pan and zoom features to existing SVG files on the web.
+SVG Navigator is an extension for Google Chrome that adds pan and zoom features to existing SVG files on the web.

 Usage
 --------------------------------